-What do rising inflation and interest rates mean to your savings?
+How will rising inflation and higher interest rates affect your savings?

-Similarly, developments in the economy and the financial markets are impacting your pension savings.
-The high level of inflation is prompting central banks in both Europe and the USA to hike interest rates in an effort to dampen economic activity and thereby reduce inflation and prevent it from taking hold.
+The high level of inflation is prompting central banks in both Europe and the USA to hike interest rates, which makes it more expensive for us as consumers to borrow money.
+When it becomes more expensive to borrow money, we spend less.
+This combines to dampen economic activity and thereby reduce inflation and prevent it from taking hold.

-However, inflation control comes at a price.
-The prospects of central banks hiking interest rates and perhaps ultimately triggering a severe economic downturn have already sent both equity and bond prices lower.
-This affects your savings.
+However, central banks’ fight against inflation comes at a price.
+The prospects of central banks hiking interest rates and perhaps ultimately triggering a severe economic downturn have already sent both equity and bond prices markedly lower.
+This has affected your savings.

 Your savings are invested in equities, bonds, real estate and infrastructure (e.g. wind turbines, new roads and bridges).
-In times of uncertainty – such as war or financial crisis – equities typically lose the most value, but in the current situation with central banks hiking interest rates in order to curb inflation, bond markets are taking a major drubbing as well.
+In times of uncertainty – such as the current situation of a war and financial crisis – equities typically lose the most value, but with central banks now hiking interest rates in order to curb inflation, bond markets are taking a major drubbing as well.

-If you sign in to pension.dk, your savings overview will show exactly how much your savings have gone up or down.
+If you sign in to pension.dk, your savings overview will show exactly how much your savings have gone up or down – also historically.